 Those addicted to Norco have often built up a tolerance for the drug and need to take more of it in order to experience the same sensations that they felt previously.

 As tolerance develops, so does the risk of overdose and full-fledged addiction.

 Norco Withdrawal Treatment

 As with any addiction, the timetable for treatment for a Norco addiction will vary according to dosage and the longevity of the problem.
 Norco withdrawal has many unpleasant symptoms that can be quite intense, including:

 - Fever and chills.

-Treatment can be obtained from a variety of sources.
-If you believe that you are addicted to Norco, don’t despair.
-To discuss a treatment program that will free you from your Norco dependency, call 1-888-744-0069 to talk to a treatment support specialist about your options.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+If you believe that you or someone you love is addicted to Norco, don’t despair.
+To discuss a treatment program that will free you from your Norco dependency, please call AAC free at to talk to a treatment support specialist about your options.